 “No regrets about leaving the record store ?
 I mean, it was regular work.”

 “Not really.
 Couldn’t go back there, anyway, they would have sacked me for taking off too much time.
 And for what ?
 Berlin in Winter.
 Barely even saw Chris.”

 This was the link Melanie was waiting for, and she barely listened to the rest of his speach.

 “I can understand what Will meant, now, about not being able to work with people.
 I mean, my job really is shit, but at least I don’t have to deal with … the public.
 Book shops and classical music, sounds like ‘green and pleasant land’ material, but it’s the Mean Streets.
 In Fordham’s I devised a theory.
-People were in a bad mood because they came in to buy books that they couldn’t find, couldn’t afford and didn’t want.
+People were in a bad mood because they came in to buy books that they couldn’t find, couldn’t afford and didn’t really want.
 As for the Classical Music lot … I tell you, you won’t find a more arrogant bunch of self-loving Arschlochs than music students.
-Makes me miss my old physics gang. “
+Makes me miss my old Physics gang. “

 If Richard hoped Melanie would take up this cue, he was mistaken.

 “Speaking of Chris, I got a letter from him recently.
 Are you still in touch ?
 You know he’s moved, now, and got a new girlfriend ?
 Oh, yes, much better by the sounds of it.
 I didn’t like Ute at all.
 I knew it wouldn’t last.”

 This was all news to Richard, who hadn’t heard from Berlin since he left, the previous November.
 Melanie brought him up to speed, taking secret pleasure in being the one with the information.